commonprefix/art-of-blockchain/docs/foundations/cosmos.md

 > * Go through the Introduction and Beginner sections of the [Cosmos SDK Docs](https://docs.cosmos.network/main/learn).
 > * Create your own chain by following the [Cosmos Hands-on Exercise](https://tutorials.cosmos.network/hands-on-exercise/0-native/#).
 > * Experiment with all the modules the Cosmos SDK has to offer by adding them to your chain.
+> * Create your own smart contracts by going through the [CosmWasm101](https://github.com/InjectiveLabs/CosmWasm101/) tasks.

 ## Optional

 For those looking to understand the Tendermint consensus a little more, read [this](https://docs.tendermint.com/master/introduction/what-is-tendermint.html) section of [Tendermint Core](https://docs.tendermint.com/master/introduction/what-is-tendermint.html), and any other sections that might seem interesting to you.

-Finally, you can find a brief history of the Cosmos chain [here](https://blog.cosmos.network/cosmos-history-inception-to-prelaunch-b05bcb6a4b2b).
+Additionally, you can find a brief history of the Cosmos chain [here](https://blog.cosmos.network/cosmos-history-inception-to-prelaunch-b05bcb6a4b2b).